flinker-app/docsfx/docs/tutorial-to-share-sharepoint-folders-with-externals.md

 1. **Work with IT** to create security groups in Microsoft 365 Admin Center.
    For detailed instructions, see [Create, edit, or delete a security group](https://learn.microsoft.com/en-us/microsoft-365/admin/email/create-edit-or-delete-a-security-group).
-2. **Create a dedicated folder** in your document library for each external group.
-3. **Grant each security group access** to its designated folder.
+2. **Grant each security group access** to its designated folder.
-4. **Add external users as guest accounts** to their corresponding Microsoft 365 security group.
+3. **Add external users as guest accounts** to their corresponding Microsoft 365 security group.
 > [!NOTE]
 > Use **security groups** when you:
 > - Want group management through Microsoft 365 Admin Center and Azure AD.